SakshiPrashar/sql-practice-hackerrank/README.md

-# 🐘 Daily SQL Challenge – HackerRank
+# 🐘 Practice SQL Challenge – HackerRank

 > Solving one SQL problem every day from HackerRank to improve skills, consistency, and problem-solving ability.